geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 We realised that if we could encourage each group in the partnership to publish their calendar online using software they were already using (or paying for) such as Outlook, Mac Calendar, Google Calendar or Facebook, we could use the built in ‘iCal’ or ‘API’{{<rawhtml>}}<a href="#fn6" class="footnote-ref" id="fnref6" role="doc-noteref"><sup>6</sup></a>{{</rawhtml>}} features of these calendars to automatically combine, collate and publish the information in one place.
 Rather than the current system where each worker takes a ‘snapshot’ of each group’s activities whenever they met the group, we could train organisations to share their own activity information, and with the help of the PlaceCal software, give them the capability to publish this alongside that of others with much lower effort and much wider reach.
 This central source of event information would be a canonical source of local information that could be shared by every partner and used to create shared print outputs, for example.

-{{<image-with-caption/start "flyer-pile.jpg" "A selection of the current community information needed to find out everything going on in the area">}}
+{{<image-with-caption/start src="flyer-pile.jpg" alt="A selection of the current community information needed to find out everything going on in the area">}}
  A selection of the current community information needed to find out everything going on in the area
 {{<image-with-caption/end>}}